Painted dog or Painted wolf

 Sadly they are endangered and declining.
 It is of course due to human activity and habitat loss.
 They are also susceptible to diseases such as rabies, contracted usually from domestic animals.
 Because of their highly social nature one rabid dog would quickly infect the rest of the pack, wiping them out entirely.

 They have few natural enemies even if some predators will kill pups.
 Their main enemy is us humans thinking they are vermin and Lions.
-If you have huge numbers of Lion in an area you will have fewer Painted Dogs and vice versa.
+If you have huge numbers of Lion in an area you will have fewer Painted wolves, aka Painted dogs, and vice versa.
 Other predators are still a threat, but generally don’t cause any problem.
 Hyenas will naturally attempt to steal kills because they are cheeky in nature, but wouldn’t hunt adult pack members.

 There still are a couple of strongholds for them like in the Okavango Delta and Selous Game Reserve in Tanzania.
 I have had the pleasure of seeing Painted Dogs in four different countries South Africa, Botswana, Zimbabwe and Zambia.